Akshit-Naithani/TAV-Cart-A-Smart-Cart-System/README.md

 My final year capstone project.
-A smart cart interface made for representing the idea of our research paper published in IEEE Xplore.
+A smart cart interface made for representing the idea from our research paper published in IEEE Xplore.
+It was made in Python, Javascript: React.js, Express.js, CSS, MongoDB, JWT, Axios and executed on a Raspberry Pi 3.
 The black book includes the complete report of the system architecture, functions and the code.
 The paper can be found on IEEE Xplore at https://ieeexplore.ieee.org/document/11059075/.

 Abstract of the paper: